IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

     Qualitative visualisations of the <b>SIDDO</b>, <b>Base</b> and <b>DISDO</b> functions over training. <b>Top-Left</b> TSNE, <b>Top-Right</b> Pinciple Component Analysis , <b>Bottom-Left</b> Spectral Embedding and <b>Bottom-Right</b> Multiple Dimensional Scaling.
 </div>

-However, it is important to note that while there is an agreement in the general trend of functional divergence, each of the visualisation strategies shows different training paths - the nuances in each method's functional pathways between **SIDDO**, Base, and **DISDO** could lead to different conclusions which may be an artefact of the specific method.
+However, it is important to note that while there is an agreement in the general trend of functional divergence, each of the visualisation strategies shows different training paths - the nuances in each method's functional pathways between **SIDDO**, **Base**, and **DISDO** could lead to different conclusions which may be an artefact of the specific method.
 As a result, to have the most informative view when using such qualitative methods, it is essential to use a range of embeddings to confirm overall trends without reading too much into the functional illusions that stem from a particular method.
 Moreover, it is challenging to make statements on the specific functional proximities of different training conditions on functional similarity via functional visualisation as each of the final functional locations is hard to compare qualitatively and can only be commeteted on subjectively.

 ### Predcition Disagreement Analysis

 Prediction disagreement quantifies how frequently two or more neural networks have the same classification on the same input.
 It provides a proxy for understanding which inputs neural networks diverge on and allows one to reason how these networks represent different functions.
-While it can be considered a more quanatative metric, we regard it as a weak functional similaity as it only conisders the argmax of model instead of measuring the function space of predictions.
+While it can be considered a more quanatative metric, we regard it as a weak functional similairty measure as it only conisders the **argmax** of model outputs instead of measuring the function space of predictions.

 The figure in the section <a href="#why_func">**How Neural Network Functions Differ**</a> illustrates how this metric may provide functional similarity illusions as models can agree on the final prediction but have a divergent prediction space that can indicate apparent modelling properties absent in this analysis.
-We include it within the weak functional similarity analysis section as it only captures a general trend, which aids the understanding of functional divergence but does not provide a means for evaluating the functions of each model and how they are different as it focuses solely on the final prediction.
+We include it within the weak functional similarity analysis section as it only captures a general trend, which aids the understanding of functional divergence but does not provide a means for evaluating the functions of each model and how they are different as it focuses solely on the **argmax prediction**.

 One could imagine a scenario in which prediction disagreement could lead to false conjecture on functional similarity.
 For example, two models disagree on the final classification of an input item, such as one model predicting a cat and the other predicting a dog.
 Yet, if there is only a small difference between each class, these models could be very similar in their prediction output space and, thus, function.
 However, they are dissimilar from a prediction disagreement perspective, which could be incorrect when considering the overall function space.

 The figure below depicts how the prediction disagreement changes between the **Base** model and the models in the **SIDDO** and **DISDO** conditions during training.
 The figure provides an intuitive understanding that each model has different functions, which results in prediction discrepancy, which gets stronger through training.
-However, despite the pitfalls of this analysis of functional analysis, it does reaffirm the notion that accuracy and loss provide a myopic perspective of similarity that must be explored beyond to understand the properties of individual models.
+However, despite the pitfalls of this functional analysis method, it does reaffirm the notion that accuracy and loss provide a myopic perspective of similarity that must be explored beyond to understand the properties of individual models.

 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-05-07-distill-example/predictions.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>